 All residential living reservations are made for at least one semester, and the entire semester's rent is due and payable prior to registration.
 Room charges for each semester are \$500.00 for double occupancy rooms and \$900.00 for private rooms in Goins and Stephens Hall.
 Room charges for Tyler St. are \$600.00 for double occupancy rooms and \$1000.00 for private rooms.
-A \$150.00 damage deposit (refundable, based upon the condition of the student's living quarters, at the end of the semester) must be paid by the student prior to occupancy.
+A \$150.00 refundable room deposit is required to reserve occupancy in student housing.
+Effective Fall 2019 a \$200.00 room deposit is required to reserve occupancy in student housing. (\$100 refundable minus any charges or damages and \$100 non-refundable deposit paid annually.)
 Students residing in a hall must purchase a meal ticket and rent a mail box as described in the following paragraphs.